Overseas exchange

 Study abroad program at a non-partner university

-Swinburne Abroad is not currently offering independent study abroad programs at universities that do not have a student exchange agreement with Swinburne.
+At this time, Swinburne Abroad does not support independent study abroad programs at universities that do not have a student exchange agreement with Swinburne.

 Swinburne student, Sam, on exchange at Luleå University, Sweden